Observability Principles

 Mixing the two is a category violation

-customer-data storage — vendor-swappable via OTEL_EXPORTER_OTLP_ENDPOINT per
+backend, distinct from customer-data storage — vendor-swappable via

-ADR-036 (see Observability stack
+OTEL_EXPORTER_OTLP_ENDPOINT per ADR-036 (see

-for the vendor inventory).
+Observability stack for the vendor inventory).
 Specifically:

 - If debugging requires joining operational telemetry with customer data, the join happens at query time against the customer-data store — never by copying customer data into the operational store.